erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/grid_search/README.md

 2. Identify the base case(s) in Grid Search
 3. Explain why Grid Search has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Grid Search from scratch using only the function signature
 5. Modify Grid Search to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Grid Search for a specific use case (e.g., nearly sorted data)
+7. Optimize Grid Search for a specific use case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Grid Search
 9. Compare Grid Search capability with alternative algorithms on large datasets